zimolzak/cv/README.md

 Effectiveness and Safety (IQuESt), and at the Baylor Institute for Clinical and Translational Research, 11/12/2018-present. **Assistant professor,** Baylor College of Medicine.
-I am a practicing physician with with significant personal experience writing reusable **database, statistical, and machine learning** computer code for research.
+I am a practicing physician with significant personal experience writing reusable **database, statistical, and machine learning** computer code for research.
 I unify large collections of fragmented data elements to into clinically meaningful concepts, thus making diverse clinical research studies